Current Size: 100%

 Being asked to move into a new area of work outside your current competence can be exciting, but only if the move takes place in consultation with you, with proper support and training, and with clarity as to how long you will be allowed to try out the new job, and what will happen if you are unable to perform the new role effectively despite training.

 Ideally, your employer should agree that if the change doesn't work out, you will be allowed to return to your old role.
-If this is no longer possible, for example because someone else is doing your job, your employer should be prepared to agree that you will be offered a suitable alternative role – preferably with the same pay and benefits – and that if there is no such role available, that you will get notice pay and a redundancy payment.
+If this is no longer possible, for example, because someone else is doing your job, your employer may be prepared to agree that you will be offered a suitable alternative role – preferably with the same pay and benefits – and that if there is no such role available, that you will get notice pay and compensation equivalent to a redundancy payment.